Date: 23 October 2014. Renting versus Selling.

 renting the house was an unmitigated horror.
 Damage did occur and

 rent was late.
-Plus every little thing that you'd naturally take
+Plus every little thing that you would naturally take

 care of because you own it, will be your problem.
 Your

 Expensive-to-fix problem.
-A tenant won't tighten the screws holding
+A tenant will not tighten the screws holding

 a hinge to a cabinet.
 Doors will be slammed open and the gizmos that

 should have prevented damage will have been broken/removed.

 Vermin?
 Your contract calls for no pets?
 Ha!

 besides they have a medical necessity paper for a critter.

 this cannot happen to you and yours.
 It can, and might.
 I hope